-We collaborated with a South American chain of home improvement stores, a leader in this industry, which operated 61 stores across Chile and an online channel at the time of the collaboration.
+We collaborated with a South American chain of home improvement stores, a leader in this industry, which operated 60 stores across Chile and an online channel at the time of the collaboration.
 We obtained a comprehensive proprietary dataset providing information about stores, categories and customer interactions, which we describe below.

 The retailer sells a variety of home improvement categories, such as tools or materials.
 For the sake of illustration, the items in the assortment belong to categories such as paint, sawn timber, gardening tools, roofing, electric extension cords, or interior car accessories, to name a few.
 The same assortment is sold in stores and online.
-In the categories available in the data, we list 380,134 SKUs that are categorized in different hierarchical levels in the following manner: 5 Level-D clusters, 21 Level-0 clusters, 168 Level-1 clusters (our focus), 787 Level-2 clusters, and finally other more fine-grained clusters.
+In the categories available in the data, we list 82,178 SKUs that are categorized in different hierarchical levels in the following manner: 5 level-D clusters, 21 level-0 clusters (our macro categories denoted m_i), 168 level-1 clusters (our category focus indexed by i), 787 level-2 clusters, and finally other more fine-grained clusters.
 We select for our analysis 165 level-1 categories, after removing 3 legacy categories with zero sales.

-At this retailer, the weight of the online channel is small, as it is responsible for only 2.63% and 6.20% of total receipts and revenues, respectively.
+At this retailer, the weight of the online channel is small, as it is responsible for only 2.63% and

+6.20% of total receipts and revenues, respectively.
 At the same time, in this industry webrooming is known to be an important factor affecting the shopping process; for instance, Home Depot states that it influences about 60% of store purchases even though the online channel only contributes to 6% of sales (Digital Commerce 360 2017).
 Because categories are functional and product research is typically done in advance, this seems to be the ideal setting to assume that customers build a shopping list before entering the store, and to empirically connect online browsing to purchases.